A woman holds up a large whitehead fish caught on a frozen lake

 Whitefish Lake

-Located west of Thunder Bay, Whitefish Lake is 30 square kilometres in size, and has a maximum depth of seven metres.
-It’s a long, shallow fish factory.
-The lake has a strong population of walleye, with fish approaching 10 pounds caught every winter.
-The best fishing for walleye happens during first ice and into January and then again at last ice before the season ends on April 15.
+The lake has a strong population of walleye, with fish approaching 4.5 kilograms (10 pounds) caught every winter.
+The best fishing for walleye is during first ice and into January and then again at last ice before the season ends on April 15.
 There’s a pronounced morning and evening bite and a strong night bite, when many of the largest walleye are caught.

 Anglers do well fishing with a quarter-ounce glow Fireball jig and minnow.
 Large walleye are caught using a sucker minnow under a tip-up.

-The second most popular species in Whitefish Lake is the yellow perch.
+The second-most-popular species in Whitefish Lake is the yellow perch.
 These tasty panfish are common in the lake, with enough jumbo-sized fish to keep it interesting.
 Many perch are caught using tiny panfish jigs baited with white tubes or small twisters.
 Dead stick rods with small minnows are also a good combination.

 Other species present in Whitefish Lake include northern pike and smallmouth bass.
 There is the occasional large pike, but most will be under 10 pounds.
 Bass are a rare catch in the winter, but they grow big in Whitefish Lake.